business dispute arbitration in Pocono Pines, Pennsylvania 18350

 Arbitration Battle in Pocono Pines: The Dalton & Reed Contract Dispute

-In the quiet resort town of Pocono Pines, Pennsylvania, a bitter arbitration unfolded in 2023 between two longtime business partners: Dalton Construction LLC and Reed Property Management.
+In the quiet resort town of Pocono Pines, Pennsylvania, a bitter arbitration unfolded in 2023 between two longtime business partners: a local business and Reed Property Management.
 Their dispute, centered on a $450,000 contract for the renovation of a lakeside lodge, revealed how even close alliances can sour under the pressure of unmet expectations and crumbling communication.

-The Backstory: Dalton Construction, led by James Dalton, had been engaged in July 2022 by Reed Property Management, headed by Laura Reed, to complete a full interior remodel of the historic Pineview Lodge by October 2022.
+The Backstory: the claimant, led by the claimant, had been engaged in July 2022 by Reed Property Management, headed by the claimant, to complete a full interior remodel of the historic Pineview Lodge by October 2022.
 The contract specified payment in three installments, totaling $450,000, with a completion deadline that would allow the lodge to reopen for the lucrative winter season.

 The Conflict: Trouble began in late September when Dalton reported unforeseen structural issues that extended the project timeline by two months and increased material costs.
 Reed, unwilling to authorize additional funds, withheld the third payment due.
 Dalton claimed breach of contract and sought the withheld $150,000 plus damages in arbitration, initiated January 2023.
 Reed countered that Dalton had failed to meet deadlines and deliver on agreed specifications, seeking to pay only $300,000.